icarlosmendez/fullstack-js-app-template/README.md

 docker-compose up
 ```

-For development, the `node_server/`, `react_client/` and postgres_server directories have their own docker containers, which are configured via the `docker-compose.yml` file at the root of the project.
+For development, the `node_server/`, `react_client/` and `postgres_server` directories have their own docker containers, which are configured via the `docker-compose.yml` file at the root of the project.

-The client server is spun up at `localhost:3000` and it proxies internally to the server using the linked name as `server:8080`.
+The react_client server is spun up at `localhost:3000` and it proxies internally to the node_server using the linked name of `node_server:8080`.

-The local directories are mounted into the containers, so changes will reflect immediately.
+The local source file directories are bindmounted into the containers, so local changes are reflected immediately.
 However, changes to package.json will likely need a rebuild: `docker-compose down && docker-compose build && docker-compose up`.

 ### Notes